Leader's Waist Turn - East Coast Swing

 - 3 min read

-đ Twist, Turn, and Swing: The Leaderâs Waist Turn in East Coast Swing
+# đ Twist, Turn, and Swing: Elevating the Leaderâs Waist Turn in East Coast Swing

-While followers usually get the fancy turns, this move flips the script.
+Usually, followers get the fancy turns, but this move flips the script.
 Here, you turn yourself (gasp!) while keeping the connection with your partner.
-It's often used to change direction, add a little flair, or just show the world that leaders can have a little fun too.
+It's often used to change direction, add flair, or simply show that leaders can have some fun too.
+This move is a perfect way for you to shine on the dance floor.

-Letâs break it down so you can turn with confidence and maybe even a little drama:
+Letâs break down the steps so you can turn with confidence and maybe a little drama:

 1. Rock Step (1, 2)